WANM

 WANM (90.5 FM) is an American radio station broadcasting a college radio (urban contemporary) format.
 Licensed to Tallahassee, Florida, the station serves the greater Tallahassee area.
 The radio station is owned by Florida A&M University and had the call sign WAMF until 1999.
-WANM was formerly an AM station at 1070 AM.
+WANM was formerly an AM station on 1070 kHz.
 The frequency is currently used by WFRF (AM).